 TEST OF ESSENTIAL ACADEMIC SKILLS (TEAS) REQUIREMENT

-Before you apply, you must complete the Test of Essential Academic Skills (TEAS) and have achieved the minimum TEAS scores outlined below.
+You must complete the Test of Essential Academic Skills (TEAS) and have achieved the minimum TEAS scores outlined below to be admitted.
 Your TEAS score report from ATI must be completed within one year prior to the date of your application.
 Review the TEAS requirement details.

 HEALTH CARE EXPERIENCE VERIFICATION